Professional Orientation (Midwifery) (11294.1)

 Basic computer literacy skills will be required.
 The Library is an excellent resource for IT skills related to information searching.

 You do not have to purchase texts for this unit but as busy students who are also involved in midwifery practice, you may find it most useful to do so.
 Texts recommended for other units in the Bachelor of Midwifery course are also suitable for this unit.

 Work placement, internships or practicums

 Announcements: Announcements made at seminars are deemed to be made to the whole group.
 Important announcements will be repeated on the unit website.
-Please check the Professional Orientation (Midwifery) Canvas site and your UC email for messages at least weekly.
+Please check the Professional Orientation (Midwifery) Canvas site and your UC email for messages daily.

 The Midwifery Practice Room (10A02) and Midwifery Simulation Space is available for students for private study, group work and practising skills/tasks when it is not in use for timetabled classes.